AbdurrahmanSardar/Robot-LED-eyes/README.md

 # Robot-LED-eyes
 In this task I have to design a power circuit for LEDs lighting using voltage regulator and to minimize power consumption by controlling blinking frequency of LEDs.
-I have used Tinker CAD to simulate this circuit.
+I have used Tinker CAD to simulate this circuit and you can find it here:
 [Tinker CAD link](https://www.tinkercad.com/things/jeBOQKH9Ago-robotic-led-eyes/editel?sharecode=pvDtS9qNMBmcXQoB4dLemtc3LmaJ93Hn0Ijw9mj76ZQ)

 **COMPONENTS USED**